tanyaphung/popgen_scripts/README.md

-# Population_genetics_scripts
+# Population Genetics Scripts
-Useful programs and scripts in bioinformatics and population genetics

-This repo contains scripts I write that I reuse over and over again.
+This repository contains scripts that I often use when analyzing data (mainly for population genetics purposes).

 # compute_diversity
 * This directory contains scripts used to compute genetic diversity (defined as average pairwise differences) in each window of the genome.